Kalash people: Customs

 There is some controversy over what defines the ethnic characteristics of the Kalash.
-Although quite numerous before the 20th century, the non-Muslim minority has seen its numbers dwindle over the past century.
+Although there was a larger population in the 20th century, the non-Muslim minority has seen its numbers dwindle over the past century.
 A leader of the Kalash, Saifulla Jan, has stated, "If any Kalash converts to Islam, they cannot live among us anymore.
 We keep our identity strong."
 About three thousand have converted to Islam or are descendants of converts, yet still live nearby in the Kalash villages and maintain their language and many aspects of their ancient culture.
 By now, sheikhs, or converts to Islam, make up more than half of the total Kalasha-speaking population.

 Kalasha women usually wear long black robes, often embroidered with cowrie shells.

 For this reason, they are known in Chitral as "the Black Kafirs".
 Men have adopted the Pakistani shalwar kameez, while children wear small versions of adult clothing after the age of four.

 In contrast to the surrounding Pakistani culture, the Kalasha do not in general separate males and females or frown on contact between the sexes.
 However, menstruating girls and women are sent to live in the "bashaleni", the village menstrual building, during their periods, until they regain their "purity".
 They are also required to give birth in the bashaleni.
 There is also a ritual restoring "purity" to a woman after childbirth which must be performed before a woman can return to her husband.
 The husband is an active participant in this ritual.

 Girls are initiated into womanhood at an early age of four or five and married at fourteen or fifteen.
 If a woman wants to change husbands, she will write a letter to her prospective husband informing him of how much her current husband paid for her.
 This is because the new husband must pay double if he wants her.

 Marriage by elopement is rather frequent, also involving women who are already married to another man.
 Indeed, wife-elopement is counted as one of the "great customs" (ghōna dastūr) together with the main festivals.
 Wife-elopement may lead in some rare cases to a quasi-feud between clans until peace is negotiated by mediators, in the form of the double bride-price paid by the new husband to the ex-husband.

 Kalash lineages (kam) separate as marriageable descendants that have separated by over seven generations.
 A rite of "breaking agnation" (tatbře čhin) marks that previous agnates (tatbře) are now permissible affines (därak "clan partners").
 Each kam has a separate shrine in the clan's Jēṣṭak-hān, the temple to lineal or familial goddess Jēṣṭak.

-The historical religious practices of neighbouring Pahāṛi peoples of Nepal, Kashmir, Uttarakhand, and Himachal Pradesh are similar to those of the Kalash people in that they "ate meat, drank alcohol, and had shamans".
-In addition, the Pahāṛi people "had rules of lineage exogamy that produced a segmentary system closely resembling the Kalasha one".